hindutva/hindutva.github.io/main/rivals/abe-disease/islam/treatment.md

 ## Broad goals

 RoP is a memetic (ie mental) disease of epidemic proportions.
 It CANNOT coexist with devadharma in the long run- one WILL have to give way to another.
 Carriers of this memetic disease, ie muslims, should be urgently quarantined and treated with compassionate firmness (as Chinese are doing [NYB_2019](https://www.nybooks.com/articles/2019/02/07/reeducating-xinjiangs-muslims/) ).
 As part of such efforts, fertility of the disease-ridden population should be severely contrained.
+The only language that the infected people understand and appreciate is one of solid firmness ([MBS_19](https://www.newsweek.com/saudi-arabia-mohammad-bin-salman-defends-china-concentration-camps-muslims-1340592)).

 ### Disease awareness
 - Understand the relentless nature of the Islamic desire to be to overcome all non-muslims.